stolostron/rhacm-docs/manage_cluster/create_gke.md

 * Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster on GCP

-* GCP cloud connection.
-See [Setting up a cloud connection for Google Cloud Platform](cloud_conn_gke.md) for more information.
+* GCP provider connection.
+See [Setting up a provider connection for Google Cloud Platform](cloud_conn_gke.md) for more information.

 * A configured domain in GCP.
 See [Setting up a custom domain](https://cloud.google.com/endpoints/docs/openapi/dev-portal-setup-custom-domain) for instructions on how to configure a domain.